 Instructions

-- Mix the sifted flour with the sugar and salt.
+- Begin by mixing the sifted flour with sugar and salt.

 - Cut the cold margarine into small cubes.

-- Combine the flour mixture and the margarine.
-Knead for a short time, taking care not to melt the margarine.
-You can do this by hand, with a stand mixer or a pastry blender.
+- Combine the flour mixture with the margarine.
+Knead for a short time, making sure not to melt the margarine.
+You can do this by hand, using a stand mixer or a pastry blender.

-- Cover the pie dough in plastic wrap and place it in the refrigerator for at least 30 minutes.
-You can keep this homemade pie crust with margarine in the fridge for 3 days before using it, but you can also freeze it.
+- Cover the pie dough in plastic wrap and refrigerate for at least 30 minutes.
+You can store this homemade pie crust with margarine in the fridge for up to 3 days before using it, or you can freeze it.

 Nutrition Information: